Note

 - Build and flash the firmware

-To build the firmware, use the ExpressLRS Configurator
+To build the firmware, use the ExpressLRS Configurator or the ExpressLRS Web Flasher

-- Select
+- Select the backpack firmware section

 Backpack

-on the left side menu. - Select the 1.5.0 release (or a newer version)
+- Select the 1.5.0 release (or a newer version)

 - Select the RotorHazard device category

-- Select NuclearHazard as your device
+- Select NuclearHazard as the device

-- Select the WIFI flashing method
+- Select the method

 - Build the firmware

 - Follow this guide to flash the on board ESP32.
-Instead of downloading the backpack bin files, use the files you built with the configurator.
+Instead of downloading the backpack bin files, use the files built with the configurator.

 There is a feature to control the race from the race director's transmitter by tracking the position of the DVR Rec